Sakshay109oi4/Secure-User-Management-Website/docs/PROJECT_REPORT.md

 ## CERTIFICATE

-This is to certify that the project report entitled **"Secure User Management Web Application"** submitted by **[Your Name]** in partial fulfillment of the requirements for the internship program at **[Organization/Department Name]** is a record of bonafide work carried out under my supervision.
+This is to certify that the project report entitled **"Secure User Management Web Application"** submitted by **[Sakshay]** in partial fulfillment of the requirements for the internship program at **[Codec Technologies]** is a record of bonafide work carried out under my supervision.

 The matter embodied in this report has not been submitted elsewhere for any other degree or diploma.